These Sweet Potato Brownies are moist, sweet and delicious. A great recipe to make with your kids.

 Sweet Potato Brownies

-- Pre heat oven to 180c/ 350f/ Gas 4 and line a baking tray with baking paper.
+- Preheat oven to 180C / 355F and line a baking tin with baking paper. *SEE NOTE 5

-- Pour the mixture into the lined baking tin and cook for 20 - 25 minutes (until you can pierce the brownie with a knife and it comes out clean)
+- Pour the mixture into the lined baking tin and bake for around 20 - 25 minutes or until you can pierce the brownie with a knife and it comes out clean.